cicsdev/cics-java-liberty-mq-jms/blog.md

 }
 ```

+- The Class MySimpleMDB implements the `javax.jms.MessageListener` interface marking the EJB as an MDB.
-- **1.** `activationConfig` annotation `destinationType` property set to
-`"javax.jms.Queue"` signifying the use of point-to-point messaging.
+- The `activationConfig` annotation `destinationType` property is set to `"javax.jms.Queue"` signifying the use of point-to-point messaging.
-- **2.** Class implements the `javax.jms.MessageListener` interface
-marking the EJB as an MDB.
-- **7.** The EJB container will invoke the `onMessage()` method in the MDB
-each time a message arrives on the queue associated with the MDB.
+- The the `onMessage()` method in the MDB will be invoked by the EJB container each time a message arrives on the queue associated with the MDB.
 A
-`javax.jms.Message` object is then passed as input to the MDB for
+`javax.jms.Message` object is then passed as input to the MDB for further processing.
-further processing.

 ### Message headers